 5. Procedure:

 5.1 The complainant should first discuss the matter with the Complaints Officer.
-Depending on the circumstances, the Complaints Officer may be able to take action to achieve a quick resolution of the problem, in which case they will confirm the outcome in writing.
-If any aspect of the complaint is unclear, the individual will be asked for clarification and the full definition agreed between both parties.
+Depending on the circumstances, the Complaints Officer may be able to take action to achieve a quick resolution of the problem without the need for escalation, in which case they will confirm the outcome in writing.
+If any aspect of the complaint is unclear, the individual will be asked for clarification and the full nature of the complaint agreed between both parties.
 The Charity will adhere to any reasonable arrangements agreed with the individual in terms of frequency and method of communication.

-5.3 The resident and, if applicable, any staff member who is the subject of the complaint, must also be given the opportunity to:
+5.3 If a complaint relates to a resident or member of staff, that individual must also be given the opportunity to:

-set out their position.
+set out their position; and -